ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

    ``artemis-authentication-token-value``.
    You can create a global variable from settings on Bamboo.

 #.
+In Bamboo create a shared Username and Password credential.
+   The username and password should be the same as the ones you used to create the Bitbucket admin user.
+The name of the shared credential must be equal to the value set in ``artemis.continuous-integration.user``.

+#.
 Download the
    `bamboo-server-notification-plugin <https://github.com/ls1intum/bamboo-server-notification-plugin/releases>`__
    and add it to bamboo.
 Go to `Bamboo → Manage apps <http://localhost:8085/plugins/servlet/upm>`__ → Upload app → select